thombergs/osiv-reproducer/README.md

 When you set `spring.jpa.open-in-view` to `false`, or increase the pool size to 6, the second endpoint will also work fine.

+## The explanation

+I'm happy to have this analysis corrected by people smarter than me :).

 It seems that with the combination of:
 * `spring.jpa.open-in-view=true`,
 * a database query via `JDBCTemplate`, and
 * a database query via a Spring Data repository in the same request

-a thread requires 2 database connections instead of one (which I would have expected).
+a thread requires 2 database connections instead of one, which was a bit surprising to me.

-My guess is that `JDBCTemplate` doesn't use the database connection that is reserved for the thread via the `open-in-view` pattern, but instead tries to get its own connection from the pool.
-Since each of the 5 threads already holds a connection for the `open-in-view` pattern, `JDBCTemplate` waits for a connection to be freed.
-That doesn't happen, because all 5 available connections are busy and `open-in-view` only frees a connection when the thread has done its work.
+One database connection is reserved for the thread by `spring.jpa.open-in-view`.
+This connection is used by the Spring Data queries.

+The `JDBCTemplate` queries, however, are not using the thread's database connection, but trying to get their own connection from the pool.

+Since all 5 connections from the pool are already reserved for the 5 concurrent threads, each thread is waiting for a connection that would only be freed if one of threads completes, so all threads ultimately fail after the connection timeout.

 The threads have effectively deadlocked over the connection resource.

-Happy to have the above analysis corrected by people smarter than me :).